CodeNaIa/gpt-chatbot-python/README.md

 - Python 3.10+
 - Flask
 - OpenAI API (GPT-3.5)
-- python-dotenv (to manage environment variables)

 ---

-## 📁 Project Structure (planned)
+## 📁 Project Structure

 ```
 gpt-chatbot-python/
 │
-├── app.py               # Flask main app
+├── app.py
-├── chatbot.py           # GPT integration logic
+├── chatbot.py
-├── .env                 # API key file (not uploaded)
+├── .env
-├── requirements.txt     # Python dependencies
+├── requirements.txt
 ├── README.md
 └── assets/
-    └── demo.png         # Chatbot demo image or mock
 ```

 ---

-## 🛠️ How to Use (planned)
+## 🛠️ How to Use

 > ⚠️ This project is still in development.
-These steps show how it will work soon.

 1. Clone the repository: